zenml-io/zenml/docs/book/mlops_stacks/orchestrators/github_actions.md

 * your pipeline steps don't require much resources to run.
 The GitHub Actions orchestrator uses GitHub Actions runners to run your pipelines.
-These runner have access to limited hardware resources and are not able to run computationally intesive tasks.
+These runner have access to limited hardware resources and are not able to run computationally intensive tasks.

 ## How to deploy it